sergiman94/sergiman94/README.md

 Experienced Backend/Software Engineer skilled in javascript, typescript, Java, and cloud-based solutions.
 Proficient in API development, database management, CI/CD, serverless and event-driven architectures.
 Collaborative team player with a passion for innovation and problem-solving.
 I am willing to learn and gain experience in the fields that allow me to grow professionally and improve the foundation of my profession.

-- 🔭 I’m currently working as a Senior Software Engineer at Autodesk
+- 🔭 I've worked in partner projects, startups and big tech companies
-- 🌱 I’m currently learning Go and Deep Learning
+- 🌱 I’m always learning, implementing new projects and challenging myself
 - 👯 I’m looking to collaborate on OSS projects and awesome products !
 - 📫 How to reach me: sergiman94@gmail.com
 - 📖 Portfolio: https://sergiman94.github.io/portfolio-ui/#/profile-overview